2024-25 financial services reforms

 Phase 2

-• Reviewing obligations imposed on financial institutions under the Financial Markets (Conduct of Institutions) Amendment Act 2022, alongside reviewing the conduct licensing framework in the Financial Markets Conduct Act 2013 to improve clarity, remove unnecessary compliance costs and improve outcomes for consumers.
+• Streamlining obligations imposed on financial institutions under the Financial Markets (Conduct of Institutions) Amendment Act 2022, alongside reviewing the conduct licensing framework in the Financial Markets Conduct Act 2013 to improve clarity, remove unnecessary compliance costs and improve outcomes for consumers.

 • Reviewing the CCCFA to: